jpmurray/canada-sale-tax-api/README.md

 ## License

-The Laravel framework is open-sourced software licensed under the [MIT license](http://opensource.org/licenses/MIT).
+Since it's built with Laravel, we use the same license: [MIT license](http://opensource.org/licenses/MIT).